 Driving with an expired license can get you fined, and that’s why the TSA will notify you 90 days in advance.
 To avoid this problem, you need to apply for license recertification to meet current hazmat endorsement requirements at least 30 days before it expires.

-Every TSA-issued hazmat endorsement stays valid for 5 years, after which you need to retake the assessment for hazmat endorsement renewal.
+Every TSA-issued hazmat endorsement stays valid for 5 years, however some states might require to review it more frequently due to shorter license cycles.
 You can also take the training every 3 years to boost your qualifications as a trucker.

 If you fail the renewal assessment, you can re-apply within 60 days for a hazmat certification cost of $86.50.